 Audra is currently developing a new body of work that examines how Autistic ecologies (including distinct forms of sensory experience, communication and ways of relating to nonhumans), can contribute to the imagination of inclusive eco-political futures.

-Audra is the author or editor of three books: International Intervention in a Secular Age: Re-enchanting Humanity?
+Audra’s earlier work focused on how violence, security and global ethics relate to more-than-human beings.
+Prior to that, she examined how large scale violence is embodied in and conduced by large-scale peace interventions.
+Her work in these areas is published in : International Intervention in a Secular Age: Re-enchanting Humanity?
 (Routledge, 2014), Lost in Transformation: Violent Peace and Peaceful Conflict in Northern Ireland (Palgrave, 2011) and (ed. with Oliver Richmond) Hybrid Forms of Peace: From the Everyday to Post-liberalism (Palgrave, 2011) .
 She is also the author of articles in Political Geography, Security Dialogue, Review of International Studies, Millennium, Third World Quarterly, The British Journal of Politics and International Relations, International Peace-keeping, Alternatives and other international journals.
-Audra is a fellow of the Independent Social Research Foundation.
+From 2013-14, Audra was a fellow of the Independent Social Research Foundation.
 In Febrary – April 2014, she was a visiting fellow in the School of Political Science and International studies at the University of Queensland, Australia.

-Some of Audra’s recent talks and broadcasts are available online:
+Some of Audra’s talks and broadcasts are available online: